housni/sheldon/README.md

 $ ./bad.sh
 ./bad.sh: line 9: warning: foo: circular name reference
 ```
-The error is caused by using a variable, `foo`, with the same name inside and outside the function when the variable is passed by reference (via `local -n ...`).
+The error is caused by using a variable, `foo`, with the same name inside as well as outside the function when the variable is passed by reference (via `local -n ...`).

 ### Good
 Contents of good.sh: